dannydaley/Portfolio-handlebars.js-/network.md

 '/newBlogPost' => POST

 Adds new blog post data taken from the new post form in newPost.hbs to the blog table.
 User is taken to blog-db-done.hbs on completion.

 author is a string representing the author of the new post (read only)

 title is a string representing the title of the new post.

-image is a string representing the location of the image in the local project files (defaults to dummy image /images/d2.png if field is left blank)
+image is a file upload field that stores the image locally in 'public/images/uploads', the name and location of the image is then applied back to req.body.image and passed into the database query for storage.

 link is a string representing the link to working project (defaults to '#' if the field is left blank)